MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/device-family-availability.md

 > -	Uncheck the box for **Windows 10 Xbox**.
 >
 > If you are still unable to resolve the issue, contact support.

+If you're submitting a UWP app for Windows 10 IoT Core, you should not make changes to the default selections after uploading your packages; there is no separate checkbox for Windows 10 IoT.
+For more about publishing IoT Core UWP apps, see [Microsoft Store support for IoT Core UWP apps](https://docs.microsoft.com/windows/iot-core/commercialize-your-device/installingandservicing).

 If your submission includes packages that can run on **Windows 8/8.1** and **Windows Phone 8.x and earlier**, those packages will be made available to customers, as shown in the table.
 There are no checkboxes for these OS versions.
 To stop offering your app to these customers, remove the corresponding packages from your submission.